 First, the team expanded the chancel excavation west and focused on a raised line of brickwork that was reestablished by the APVA in 1905, when the chancel was reconstructed, to demarcate what the early excavators had encountered during their digging.
 This slightly raised brick curb served as a division between the chancel and cross aisle for the most recent church, rebuilt in the 1680s after Bacon’s Rebellion.
 The cross aisle was a brick walkway, oriented north-south, right in front of the south door for the 17th-century brick churches.
 Because the 1907 reconstructed Memorial Church design was based on St. Luke’s Church in Smithfield, VA, the south door was moved closer to the tower to match St. Luke’s entrance.
 Also, the APVA moved the door because they did not want visitors walking on the two ledger stones paving the cross aisle’s south side.
 Look for more about those ledger stones in next month’s update!

 Concrete capped the entire 1907 division wall between the inner chance and the chancel aisle, but when removed it revealed a short wall of bricks, broken tiles, and 27 yellow bricks of unusual dimensions very similar to “Dutch bricks.”
 After removal of the modern brickwork, a thin lens of 20th-century backfill was removed, revealing the most exciting discovery—brick tiles and the mortar pad for an intact original chancel floor survived!
-Hopefully, by careful excavation of the tiles and mortar pad, in the coming weeks, the crew can determine the date for the floor in the coming weeks.
+Hopefully, by careful excavation of the tiles and mortar pad the crew can determine the date for the floor in the coming weeks.

 The team is eager to see how far the intact floor remnants found in the body of the church in January extend to the west.
 Along with the mortar pad and a few frail bricks left in situ, they noted that a significant amount of brick scatter lies beneath the mortar.
 Perhaps these were low-fired bricks of an earlier floor or maybe they were laid to help level the surface before the mortar pad was placed.
 Curiously, the mortar pad and few remaining bricks in situ came to an abrupt end approximately 16′ east of the1640s church’s east wall.
 Could this break delineate western limits for the 1640s church chancel and possibly its 1617 predecessor?